kaijagahm/greenT/README.md

 # GreenT
-A web app for exploring grapheme-color synesthesia
+A web app for exploring grapheme-color synesthesia.